DeltaStream

 Move Data from One Store to Another

-By navigating to Stores > kafka_store > Topics, we will see that a new Kafka topic has been created called pageviews_kafka.
-This is where the streaming data for the newly created pageviews_kafka Stream is stored.
-By clicking on that Topic, we can print and see the records flowing through.
+Navigate to Resources > Kafka Store to see that a new Kafka topic, called pageviews_kafka, has been created and displays in the topic list.
+The streaming data for the newly-created pageviews_kafka stream is stored in this topic.
+Click the topic to print and see the records flowing through.
 These records are a copy of the pageviews_kinesis records.

 Join Data from Sources Belonging to Different Stores

-By navigating to Stores > kinesis_store > Topics, we will see that a new Kinesis Stream has been created called pageviews_enriched.
-This is where the streaming data for the newly created pageviews_enriched Stream is stored.
-By clicking on that Topic, we can print and see the records flowing through.
-These records are a the result of the join between pageviews_kinesis and users_kafka.
+Navigate to Resources > Kinesis_store > Topics to see that there's a new Kinesis entity called pageviews_enriched.
+This is where the streaming data for the newly-created pageviews_enriched stream is stored.
+Click on that entity to print and see the records flowing through.
+These records result from the join between pageviews_kinesis and users_kafka.